About This Chapter

 With this lesson plan, your students are going to learn about metaphysical poetry, as well as a few notable poets.
 They will explore this through analysis of a poem, as well as creative writing.

 39. Found Poetry Lesson Plan

-Pack a punch in your instruction on found poetry with the help of a Study.com video lesson and an interactive classroom activity.
-Use the discussion questions to further a students understanding of rhythm and meter.
+Pack a punch in your instruction on found poetry with the help of a Study.com video lesson and an interactive activity.
+Use the discussion questions to further student understanding of rhythm and meter.

 40. Haiku Lesson Plan

 Highlight your instruction on haiku poetry with the help of a Study.com text lesson and a brief yet engaging in-class activity.
 For further instruction on this topic, consider the optional supplementary activities and related lessons.